 For some people, trichotillomania may be mild and can be managed.
 For others, the automatic or deliberate urge to pull out hair is too much to handle emotionally.
 Some treatment options may help reduce hair pulling or stop it entirely.

 Products & Services

-Signs and symptoms of trichotillomania often include:
+Symptoms of trichotillomania often include:

-- A sense of pleasure or relief after the hair is pulled
+- A sense of pleasure or relief after the hair is pulled out.

-- Noticeable hair loss, such as shortened hair or thinned or bald areas on the scalp or other areas of your body, including sparse or missing eyelashes or eyebrows
+- Hair loss that's easy to see, such as shortened hair or thinned or bald areas on the scalp or other areas of your body.
+This may include thin or missing eyelashes or eyebrows.

-- Biting, chewing or eating pulled-out hair
+- Biting, chewing or eating pulled-out hair.

-- Playing with pulled-out hair or rubbing it across your lips or face
+- Playing with pulled-out hair or rubbing it across your lips or face.

-- Repeatedly trying to stop pulling out your hair or trying to do it less often without success
+- Repeatedly trying to stop pulling out your hair or trying to do it less often without success.

-For people with trichotillomania, hair pulling can be:
+With trichotillomania, pulling out hair can be:

-Trichotillomania can be related to emotions:
+Trichotillomania can be related to emotions, including:

 When to see a doctor

 If you can't stop pulling out your hair or you feel embarrassed or ashamed by your appearance as a result, talk to your health care provider.
 Trichotillomania is not just a bad habit, it's a mental health condition.
 It's not likely to get better without treatment.